makhoi/cartograph-automata/README.md

 ## Abstract

-Cartograph Automata is a computer vision-based navigation system for mobile robots in a simulated environment.
+Cartograph Automata is a computer vision-based navigation system for mobile robots in a simulated environment - here we simulated warehouse environments.
 It combines object detection with simple path-planning logic to help robots avoid obstacles and move safely in real time.

-We used up to 700 labeled images to train an SSD ResNet50 model that detects people, shelves, and paths.
+We used up to 700 labeled images to train an SSD ResNet50 model that detects 3 main targeted objects: people, shelves, and paths.
 The training process was tracked using loss graphs, showing strong performance over 14,000 steps.

 The system uses segmentation and bounding-box mapping to create a simple obstacle map from image data.
 If the robot's path crosses an obstacle, it calculates a safe detour, follows it, and then returns to the original path once the way is clear.